top of page

 1) As a source for the practise of giving and receiving compliments.
 As part of how we learn to like each other.
 As a means to enjoy each other's company.
 As caricatures of our true selves.
 To help the repair of ruptures in the relationship.
 In recognising the commonality of this mutual activity.

 3) For placing the relationship in the context of other relationships and wider culture.
 In recognising who we each other look like and who we remind each other of.
 Including other fantasies and real relationships.
-Helping remember other minds.
+Helping us remember other minds.

 5) As a way to communicate our effect on each other.
 So as to understand ourselves better and recognise both parties interpersonal power, to help and/or harm each other.